India in World War II: Capture of Indian territory

 By 1942, neighbouring Burma was invaded by Japan, which by then had already captured the Indian territory of Andaman and Nicobar Islands.
 Japan gave nominal control of the islands to the Provisional Government of Free India on 21 October 1943, and in the following March, the Indian National Army with the help of Japan crossed into India and advanced as far as Kohima in Nagaland.
-This advance on the mainland of South Asia reached its farthest point on India territory, with the Japanese finally retreating from the Battle of Kohima and near simultaneous Battle of Imphal in June 1944.
+This advance on the mainland of South Asia reached its farthest point on Indian territory, with the Japanese finally retreating from the Battle of Kohima and near simultaneous Battle of Imphal in June 1944.

 Recapture of Axis-occupied territory

-In 1944–45 Japan was under heavy air bombardment at home and suffered massive naval defeats in the Pacific.
+In 1944–45, Japan was under heavy air bombardment at home and suffered massive naval defeats in the Pacific.
 As its Imphal offensive failed, harsh weather and disease and withdrawal of air cover (due to more pressing needs in the Pacific) also took its toll on the Japanese and remnants of the INA and the Burma National Army.
 In spring 1945, a resurgent British army recaptured the occupied lands.